 As explained earlier, the hiring process is different from recruitment.
-While in the recruitment step the goal is to meet the candidate, in the hiring process, the goal is to hire a new colleague.
+While in the recruitment step, the goal is to meet the candidate; the goal is to hire a new colleague in the hiring process.
 Digging into it, the process is straightforward.
-It can be divided into 8 steps (Workable, 2022.)
+It can be divided into eight steps (Workable, 2022.)

-An open job position is equal to open doors at a company.
-When a company has an interesting and rewarding open position, it might be expected from the HR team to receive numerous applicants’ contacts right away.
+An open job position means a company has its doors open.
+When a company has an interesting and rewarding open job position, it might be expected that the HR team to receive numerous applicants’ contacts right away.
 Although, the experience of trying to be reached out by the candidates can be long and frustrating.
-The way of avoiding it is to plan well this first step of hiring.
-The best way to retain the candidate through the whole application form is to have quality questions.
+To avoid this situation, the HR (human resource) team needs to plan for the first step of the hiring process.
+For example, putting effort into getting quality questions is more relevant than having a fancy application form webpage.
+It is relevant because the company can retain the candidate through the whole application form if the candidate is not bored by the questions in the form.
 Qualifying questions means not having too complex answerable questions.
-The candidate has the option of writing a simple answer such as yes and no or extending your thoughts getting longer answers.
-Following this pattern, more candidates get to complete the application and it is up to the hiring team to observe the relevance of answer content.
+The candidate would then have the option of writing a simple answer such as “yes” and “no” or extending your thoughts to get more extended answers.
+Following this pattern, more candidates get to complete the application, and it is up to the hiring team to observe the relevance of the answer content.

 2. Resume screening

-In the recruitment process screening is a relevant step.
-In the hiring process it is essential.
-The resume screening is the moment to match skills, education, or any relevant specification for the job position.
-It’s the moment of going through the applicants sent forms and determine if the candidate is qualified enough to proceed into the next hiring step (Bahr 2021.)
+In recruitment, the screening process is an appropriate step.
+In the hiring process, it is essential.
+The resume screening is the moment to match skills, education, or any appropriate specification for the job position.
+It is the moment to go through the applicants’ sent forms and determine if the candidate is qualified enough to proceed into the next hiring step (Bahr 2021.)
 There are many sustainable ways to execute a successful resume screening.
-The use of software can support the work when there are multiple applications for a unique open position.
+The use of software can support the work when there are multiple applications for a unique open job position.
 The content expected to find in the resume variates depending on the job applied for.
-It can be the experience background, the layout of the application, the attachment of a cover letter or even the cherry on top of sharing the personal interests as hobbies.
+It can be the experience background, the application’s layout, the attachment of a cover letter, or even the cherry on top of sharing personal interests as hobbies.

 4. Assessment test

-After the screening steps, it is already possible to have the possible new employees sorted by “potential”, “maybe”, and “not qualified” cases.
+After the screening steps, it is already possible to have the likely new employees sorted by “potential,” “maybe,” and “not qualified” cases.
 It is time to test the “potential” and “maybe” categorized interviewees.
-Again, it depends a lot on what requirements the job position requires but it is important to have a practical test before going ahead and investing further time of the team if the applicant cannot execute the assignments.
+Again, it depends a lot on what are the requirements of the job position.
+Still, it is crucial to have a practical test before going ahead and investing the hiring team’s time any further.
+If the applicant cannot execute the minimum expected from the assignment, there is no reason to move forward.
 The test could be a product or service pitch if the job position is from the sales field.
 It could be a logical issue to solve if the job is about software development.
 It could be recreating the company’s logo concept for a designer job position.
-Independently on how you want to test the aptitude and skills of the candidate, it is important to allow a relevant time for the person could process the challenge and bring to the table their best result.
-These hard skills are evaluated in different ways and the company can understand what an okay delivery level is to proceed.
-For example, a junior developer who did not finish a task but was able to write their logical understanding of the test sometimes is good enough hard skill to continue trying to hire.
+Independently on how to test the aptitude and skills of the candidate, it is essential to allow an appropriate development time.
+By doing so, the candidate can process the challenge and bring to the table their best result.
+These hard skills are evaluated in different ways, and the company can understand what an okay delivery level is to proceed.
+For example, a junior software developer who did not finish a task but was able to write their logical understanding of the test sometimes is good enough hard skill to continue trying to hire.

 5. In-person interviewing

-While the screening call goal was to check the real interest of the candidate, the in-person interview goal is to evaluate the potential of the possible new employee.
-At this point, the company already knows if the applicant already knows how to execute the job task.
-Now it is the stage to understand if first, the soft skills are suitable enough and the person is a cultural fit with the company’s environment; and second if this candidate is the best option among all the other available possibilities.
-As in the screening call, in in-person interviewing it is again essential to prepare for the meeting.
-To gather the job-specific questions, the testing soft skills questions, and situational questions beforehand.
-To ask about the career goals and expectations for the job.
-It’s the main opportunity to understand the interviewee and get deep into the questions.
-Worth to make clear that the arrangement of the meeting should be made carefully.
+While the screening call, the goal was to check the candidate’s genuine interest.
+The in-person interview goal is to evaluate the potential of the possible new employee.
+The company already knows if the applicant knows how to execute the job task.
+Now it is the stage to understand if, first, the soft skills are suitable enough and the person is a cultural fit with the company’s environment; and second if this candidate is the best option among all the other available possibilities.
+As in the screening call, it was essential to prepare for the meeting; in the in-person interview, the situation repeats once more, and it is necessary to prepare for the meeting.
+Gather the job-specific questions, the soft skills testing questions, and situational-related questions beforehand.
+It is the opportunity to ask about the career goals and expectations for the job.
+It is the foremost opportunity to understand the interviewee and get deep into the questions—worth making clear that the meeting arrangement should be made carefully.
 The applicant should receive the address and possible dates and times for the meeting at least a couple of business days in advance.
-An agenda or scope, and the participants who will attend the meeting.
+An agenda or scope and the participants who will attend the meeting.

 6. Background checks

-Getting a candidate to the background check means the company is happy and excited to make an offer but it is still important to check all the informed background information.
-Even if there is trust and the company is happy about the candidate, an official decision cannot be made on the assumption of everything said is fully true.
-A deeper check-in on LinkedIn is one easy way to check the resume’s reported facts.
+Getting a candidate to the background check means the company is happy and excited to make an offer, but it is still necessary to check all the informed background information.
+Even if there is trust and the company is happy about the candidate, an official decision cannot be made on the assumption that everything said is entirely authentic.
+A deeper check on LinkedIn is one easy way to check the resume’s reported facts.
 Still, it is relevant to check at least criminal records to make sure the company is employing someone legally.

 7. Reference checks

-One of the final steps in the hiring process is to check the given reference contacts.
-It is relevant to learn how the almost contracted employee behaves or has behaved working with others.
+The final step in the hiring process is checking the given reference contacts.
+It is relevant to learn how the almost contracted employee behaves or has behaved with others.
 The best people to share this knowledge are former teammates, managers, or business partners.
-They would be able to answer about how they take the work responsibility, potential weaknesses which were not necessarily shared during the selection process, or even how does it feel to work on a daily base with this person in question.
+They can answer questions about how they take the work responsibility, potential weaknesses that were probably not shared during the selection process, or how it feels to work with this potential employee daily,

 8. Decision and job offer

-Once the job offer is accepted the process of hiring is officially ended and it a new process is started as the onboarding.
+Once the job offer is accepted, the hiring process is officially finalized.
+A new process can start, which is onboarding.